Mobile cheque deposits: A guide for 2024

 • Sign your name

-• Write the account number the cheque will be deposited into
+• Write the number of the account the cheque will be deposited into

 How long does it take for a cheque to clear mobile deposit?

-The time it will take for the funds to clear will depend on your bank’s hold policy.
-While the amount you deposit may be credited to your account the same day, it may be between 4 to 8 business days before you can access the money.
+The time it takes for funds to clear depends on your bank’s hold policy.
+While the amount you deposit may be credited to your account the same day, it could be between four and eight business days before you can access the money.

 Your access to funds can also depend on the amount deposited.

-For example, by law in Canada the first $100 must be available on the business day after the day of the deposit if you deposit a cheque through a mobile app.
-If the cheque is worth less than $100, the bank must make the full amount available to you then.
+For example, by law in Canada, the first $100 of a mobile cheque deposit must be available by the business day after the deposit was made.
+If the cheque is worth less than $100, the bank must make the full amount available to you by then.

 Check your bank’s hold period to find out how much longer you’ll have to wait to access your deposit.